garrandall/popular-music-data/tracks/like-a-sunday-in-salem--the-amos---andy-song--gene-cotton.md

   ranking_list: Billboard Hot 100
   start_date: '1978-12-02'
 ---
-Gene Cotton
-Miscellaneous
-Like A Sunday In Salem (the Amos & Andy Song)
-LIKE A SUNDAY IN SALEM
-Gene Cotton
 There was a lights out television show
 There was an Amos and Andy on the radio
-And a man on a hill runnin' round don't you know Sayin' "ev'rybody here got to go"
+And a man on a hill runnin' round don't you know Sayin' "everybody here got to go"
-Sayin' "ev'rybody here got to go"
+Sayin' "everybody here got to go"
 There were some people out in Hollywood
 The words they had spoken it was well understood
 But three thousand miles and for ev'ryone's good